Carter-Boucher/Platformer/README.md

 # PlatformerTut

-Platformer build with c++ and SDL2
+Platformer built with c++ and SDL2

 Build system right now setup only for Sublime Text